Toronto School of Puppetry

 Our studio is wheelchair accessible – please call for assistance.

-Fresh Ideas in Puppetry 2024, a two day conference and festival, with one day online and one day in-person.
-Featuring presentations of works-in-progress and new-works by people experimenting in puppetry.
-June 1st & 2nd.
-The deadline for submissions is April 2nd, 2024.
+Fresh Ideas in Puppetry 2025 This event will be held May 30th online and June 1st in-person, at a location TBA.
+This two-day international conference and festival, with one day online and one day in-person, features both presentations of works-in-progress and new-works by people experimenting with puppetry.
+We invite pitches for short presentations online and in-person at this event.
+The proposal deadline is March 24th.

 With the support of